spdiana/MancalaGame/README.md

-# MancalaGame with Spring Boot
+# Mancala Game with Spring Boot

 #1 - The game was developed using Spring Boot and JSP
 #2 - To run, execute the class 'BolTestWebApplication'
      and open th url "localhost:8080/game"
 	 To play you must enter one board number who represents the current player side.